Dsho01/javascript-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

 333. ### What is the purpose of double tilde operator?
-     The double tilde operator(~~) is known as double NOT bitwise operator.
+     The double tilde operatorr (\~\~) is known as double NOT bitwise operator.
 This operator is going to be a quicker substitute for Math.floor().

      **[⬆ Back to Top](#table-of-contents)**